JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 ## S4-2 Geometric Mean

 Levi and Welch mentioned in their 2017 paper that geometric mean might perform better.
-So in this section, we will calculate the geometric mean as the factor premium.
+So in this section, we will calculate the Geometric Mean as the factor premium.
+To allow the factor premium to evolve, we also estimated RAM which is a 5-year Rolling Geometric Mean.

 <table class="table table-striped" style="font-size: 10px; width: auto !important; margin-left: auto; margin-right: auto;">
 <caption style="font-size: initial !important;">